-Photo ©UN Women/Kith&Kin The purpose of the evaluation was to:

-- Analyse whether and how the FPIs have realized their stated intent to ensure that UN Women fully leverages its triple mandate in an integrated manner to become "fitter and funded for purpose" to deliver against the Sustainable Development Goals (SDGs) and the ideals of UN system reform. - Inform organizational learning and accountability for past performance. - Provide useful lessons to feed into future corporate programmatic thinking and practice and serve as key inputs to the development of the UN Women Strategic Plan 2022-2025. - The evaluation is intended to be used primarily by UN Women's leadership, policy thematic divisions and other headquarters divisions that support different aspects of UN Women's programme implementation at the global, regional and country levels.
+- 4. The purpose of this evaluation was to: - (a) analyse whether and how the FPIs achieved their stated intent to ensure that UN-Women fully leverages its triple mandate in an integrated manner so that it can become 'fitter and funded for purpose' to deliver against the Sustainable Development Goals (SDGs) and the ideals of United Nations system reform - (b) inform organizational learning and accountability for past performance - (c) provide useful lessons to feed into future corporate programming and practice and serve as key inputs to the development of the UN-Women Strategic Plan 2022-2025. - 5.
+Specifically, the evaluation answers these five overarching questions: - (a) To what extent have the FPI and TP approaches improved and focused strategic programming?